hisubram/mobilefoundation/c_using_mfs_p5.md

 In a few seconds, you can access the `Overview` page that provides you with  tutorials and videos to help you get started with the  {{site.data.keyword.mobilefoundation_short}} service.

-> **Note**: You cannot change the {{site.data.keyword.Db2_on_Cloud_short}} service instance that is configured to be used by your {{site.data.keyword.mobilefoundation_short}} service instance.
+> **Note**: You can't change the {{site.data.keyword.Db2_on_Cloud_short}} service instance that is configured to be used by your {{site.data.keyword.mobilefoundation_short}} service instance.
 However, you can use the same {{site.data.keyword.Db2_on_Cloud_short}} service instance across multiple {{site.data.keyword.mobilefoundation_short}} service instances, as each {{site.data.keyword.mobilefoundation_short}} service instance creates its own schema in the selected {{site.data.keyword.Db2_on_Cloud_short}} service instance.

 ## Starting the MobileFirst server
 {: #start_mobilefoundation_p5}

 * To start the {{site.data.keyword.mfserver_short_notm}}, with default settings, click **Start Basic Server**.

-* This selection provisions an {{site.data.keyword.mfserver_long_notm}} with the following settings:
+* This selection creates an {{site.data.keyword.mfserver_long_notm}} with the following settings:
-    -  2 nodes with 1 GB memory each.
+    -  Two nodes with 1 GB memory each.
 This size is good for development, moderate testing activities and small scale production workloads.

     -	The `username` and `password` are automatically generated for you.
 You have access to them when the server is up and running.

-The process of provisioning your server starts.
+The process of creating your server starts.
 This process takes about 10 minutes, and a message window indicates the progress of this operation.
 When complete a dashboard is displayed where you can see:

   -	The status of your server that is running (state, size).